 When you first buy, you typically need to take a medical exam.
 Many term policies are convertible into permanent life insurance.
 Most are one of two types: annual renewable term or level-premium term.

 Level-term policies are priced so you pay the same premium every year for, say, 10, 15 or 20 years.
 You may be able to continue coverage beyond the end of the policy’s term, but another medical exam might be required.
 If your health has deteriorated, that could create serious problems.
 To sidestep this issue, before you first purchase a policy, think carefully about how long you’ll need coverage for.
 Don’t skimp by buying insurance with a shorter term than you really need.
-One possible strategy: Buy two policies with different terms, such as 10 years and 20 years, so your coverage—and your premiums costs—decline as your savings grow and your need for insurance declines.
+If your coverage needs decline, you can always call the insurer and ask to reduce the policy’s size, which should result in a roughly proportional decrease in premiums.

 Meanwhile, with annual renewable term, the premium rises each year as you grow older.
 But these policies can give you more flexibility.
 They may be renewable up until age 95, with no further medical exam necessary.